Michifumi's Blog

 -d '{"path":"/hello","referrer":""}'

-curl http://localhost:8080/stats
+curl "http://localhost:8080/summary?token=password"

-2) Keep it running with pm2
+2) Keep it running in the background

 sudo npm install -g pm2